Shire: Shire names in England

-Counties in England bearing the "-shire" suffix comprise: Bedfordshire, Berkshire, Buckinghamshire, Cambridgeshire, Cheshire, Derbyshire, Gloucestershire, Hampshire, Herefordshire, Hertfordshire, Huntingdonshire, Lancashire, Lincolnshire, Leicestershire, Northamptonshire, Nottinghamshire, Oxfordshire, Shropshire, Staffordshire, Warwickshire, Wiltshire, Worcestershire and Yorkshire.
+Counties in England bearing the "-shire" suffix are:

 These counties, on their historical boundaries, cover a little more than half the area of England.
 The counties that do not use "-shire" are mainly in three areas, in the south-east, south-west and far north of England.
 Several of these counties no longer exist as administrative units, or have had their administrative boundaries reduced by local government reforms.
-Several of the successor authorities retain the "-shire" county names, such as North Yorkshire, East Yorkshire, South Yorkshire, West Yorkshire, and South Gloucestershire.
+Several of the successor authorities retain the "-shire" county names, such as North Yorkshire, East Riding of Yorkshire, South Yorkshire, and West Yorkshire.

 The county of Devon was historically known as Devonshire, although this is no longer the official name.
 Indeed, it was retained by the Devonshire and Dorset Regiment until amalgamation in 2007.
 Similarly, Dorset, Rutland and Somerset were formerly known as Dorsetshire, Rutlandshire and Somersetshire, but these terms are no longer official, and are rarely used outside the local populations.

 Hexhamshire was a county in the north-east of England from the early 12th century until 1572, when it was incorporated into Northumberland.